PennLINC/babs/docs/source/create_babs_project.rst

 please fix the problems in the inputs according to the printed messages.
 Depend on the what you've changed, you should rerun ``babs-init`` or re-create a BABS project:

-* If you've changed the path to any input dataset, or the path to container BIDS App DataLad dataset:
+* **Case 1**: If you've changed the path to/contents in any input dataset, or the path to/contents in container BIDS App DataLad dataset:

   * You should remove the current BABS project by following steps below, and then create a new one with ``babs-init``.

 .. code-block:: console